Samsung/lwnode/README.md

-Lightweight Node.js is a memory efficient Node.js implementation, which runs on top of [Escargot](https://github.com/Samsung/escargot), a memory optimized JavaScript Engine developed by Samsung Research, instead of the default V8 JS engine.
+Lightweight Node.js is a memory efficient Node.js implementation, which runs on top of [Escargot](https://github.com/Samsung/escargot), a memory optimized JavaScript Engine developed by Samsung Research.

 The following provides useful information about lwnode:
 * [Build Guide](docs/Build.md)